usoftvn/near-tutorial/README.md

 2. Step 2: Prepare the development environment
 3. Step 3: Know how to use some basic tools
 4. Step 4: Create the first NEAR project
-5. Step 5: Writing a smart contract using AssemblyScript
+5. Step 5: Understanding how to write a smart contract using AssemblyScript
-6. Step 5: Deploy a smart contract on NEAR Testnet blockchain
+6. Step 6: Build, test and deploy a smart contract on NEAR Testnet blockchain
-7. Step 6: Build the frontend
+7. Step 7: Understanding how to write the frontend
+8. Step 8: Deploy the frontend
+9. Step 9: More resources

 # Step 1: Learn the basics of NEAR Blockchain
 First you need to understand some basics of NEAR blockchain: